FramePunk: A new way of seeing things

 Sure, you can go for a bold, red frame and they will tweak the glasses to sit on your face, but that’s usually the extent of it.
 This is where FramePunk found a gap in the market worth filling.

 FramePunk was founded by 30-year-old Andreas in the heart of Kreuzberg.
 While it may appear to be a regular optician from the outside, it’s far from it.
-Specialising in 3D printed glasses, FramePunk is breathing new life into a fairly traditional industry and enabling customers to put a piece of themselves into the specks they produce.
+Specializing in 3D printed glasses, FramePunk is breathing new life into a fairly traditional industry and enabling customers to put a piece of themselves into the specks they produce.

 Initially, 3D printing seemed unattainable, but now that the production and upkeep of the printers are somewhat more affordable and sustainable when compared to other means of production, smaller businesses have had a chance to get involved.
-There are multiple benefits to utilising 3D printing, one being the added layer of a unique retail experience that it creates.
+There are multiple benefits to utilizing 3D printing, one being the added layer of a unique retail experience that it creates.

 But, the relatively new technology isn’t the only way Andreas is keeping his customers interested.